gregbkr/elk-dashboard-v5-docker/README.md

-## DEPLOY A LOGGING INFRA : ELK STACK
+## DEPLOY A LOGGING INFRA : ELK STACK v2

-# WORK IN PROGRESS!!

 This setup will run elk
-* elasticsearch database
+* elasticsearch v2 database
-* Logstash : receiving and parsing logs
+* Logstash v2: receiving and parsing logs
-* Kibana : Web interface
+* Kibana v4: Web interface
 * Ngnix Proxy : for SSL + password access
 * Docker is the main source of logs, but we could send anything to syslog 5000/udp
 * Filebeat collect files.log and send them to syslog 5001/udp